2.5 Cross-border mobility programmes

 The European subsidy program Youth in Action funded international group exchanges for young people, international volunteering and other international youth projects for young people from 13 to 30 years, including seminars and networking activities.
 Youth in Action also provided opportunities for international training and meetings on cooperation and knowledge exchange between volunteers and professionals in the youth sector.

-The Netherlands Youth Institute has studied the impact of Youth in Action (2011).
-The study shows that participation in Youth in Action has impact in several respects, young people, project managers and organizations, too.
+The Netherlands Youth Institute NJi studied the impact of Youth in Action (2011).
+The study showed that participation in Youth in Action had impact in several respects, young people, project managers and organizations, too.
 Participating in Youth in Action increased young people’s European awareness, they belief their chances on the labour market have increased and they grew regarding their personal development and skills.
-You can find the study (in Dutch) here.

 Erasmus+ agencies in The Netherlands

 The grant programme Erasmus+ is carried out by two national agencies: the National Agency Erasmus+ Education & Training and the National Agency Erasmus+ Youth.
-EP-Nuffic, CINOP and the Netherlands Youth Institute together form the National Agencies, commissioned by the Ministry of Education, Culture and Science and the Ministry of Health, Welfare and Sport.
+EP-Nuffic (Dutch organisation for internationalisation in education), CINOP (Partner in learning for sustainable impact) and the Netherlands Youth Institute together form the National Agencies, commissioned by the Ministry of Education, Culture and Science and the Ministry of Health, Welfare and Sport.

-The National Agency Erasmus+ Youth is part of the Netherlands Youth Institute.
-They combine efforts to support professionals in the youth sector in improving the participation, growing up and education of young people in the ages of 13 to 30 years.
+The National Agency Erasmus+ Youth is part of the Netherlands Youth Institute (a national knowledge centre collecting, enriching, explaining and sharing knowledge about growing up and parenting.
+Both the agency and the institute combine efforts to support professionals in the youth sector in improving the participation, growing up and education of young people in the ages of 13 to 30 years.

 Eurodesk - Youth information

 Eurodesk is an international non-profit association created in 1990.
-As support organization to the Erasmus+ programme (2014-2020) Eurodesk is one of the most comprehensive and most accessible sources of free youth information about international learning mobility opportunities.
+As support organization to the Erasmus+ programme Eurodesk offers comprehensive and easy accessible sources of free youth information about international learning mobility opportunities.
 Eurodesk is present in 34 countries.
 In these countries, Eurodesk Centres help multipliers in their work to carry out Eurodesk’s mission: ‘to raise awareness among young people on learning mobility opportunities and encourage them to become active citizens.’

-The European Youth Portal offers European and national information and opportunities that are of interest to young people who are living, learning and working in Europe.
+The European Youth Portal offers European and country level information about opportunities and initiatives that are of interest to young people who are living, learning and working in Europe.
 It gives information around eight main themes, covers 34 countries and is available in 28 languages.
+The European Youth Portal addresses young people, but also other stakeholders working in the field of youth, such as youth organisations, youth workers and policy makers.

-From January 1 to June 30, 2016, the Netherlands holds the Presidency of the Council of the European Union for the twelfth time.
-Priorities are: a strategic agenda for the EU in times of change, job creation through innovative growth and connecting to social actors.
-During the EU presidency, the Netherlands chairs the Council meetings and takes the lead in negotiations between Member States.
-The Netherlands also promotes the interests of the Member States in negotiations with the other European institutions on new legislation.
+From January 1 to June 30, 2016, the Netherlands held the Presidency of the Council of the European Union for the twelfth time.
+Priorities were: a strategic agenda for the EU in times of change, job creation through innovative growth and connecting to social actors.
+During the EU presidency, the Netherlands chaired the Council meetings and took the lead in negotiations between Member States.
+The Netherlands also promoted the interests of the Member States in negotiations with other European institutions on new legislation.
+The next EU presidency of the Netherlands will be in 2029.